fun33333/HDMS/Docs/10-Models-Discussion.md

 **Question:**
 - Is `TicketParticipant` a junction table for many-to-many (Ticket ↔ User)?
 - Should it track `joined_at` timestamp for chat visibility?
-- Who are default participants?
-(Requester, Assignee, Moderator?)
+- Who are default participants? (requestor, Assignee, Moderator?)

 **My Understanding:**
 - `TicketParticipant`: Junction table with `ticket_id`, `user_id`, `joined_at`
-- Default participants: Requester, Assignee (when assigned), Moderator (always)
+- Default participants: requestor, Assignee (when assigned), Moderator (always)
 - Chat visibility: Messages after `joined_at` for new participants

 **Recommendation:** Confirm this logic.